 Antifreeze is deadly to pets, and sadly, they are attracted to its naturally sweet taste.
 Even just a teaspoon of antifreeze is enough to kill many, and a few licks can make them incredibly sick.
 Should you suspect your dog or cat may have stepped in antifreeze and licked their paws, take them to your vet immediately.

 And, as a precaution, check under your car regularly for leaks and wipe up any pools that may have formed.
 To be completely safe, use a pet-friendly antifreeze that contains a bittering agent – they won’t be inspired to eat it.

 Don’t Force Old or Sick Dogs outside

 Pet Parents® offers washable dog diapers and belly bands in a variety of colors and sizes, so you can be sure to find the right size for your fur baby.
-If you have any questions or need help measuring your dog, just give us a call.
+If you have any questions or need help measuring your dog, just send us an email.
 We’re always more than happy to help our customers.

 Vulnerable pets are the most vulnerable to harsh winter conditions and you may find you are struggling just to get your dog to go outside to potty.